pentascape/gulp-sftp/README.md

 type `String`
 Default: `null`

 Path to ssh-agent's UNIX socket for ssh-agent-based user authentication.
+See [Agents](#Agents) for more information.

 #### options.agentForward
 type `bool`